 Near Infrared and Shortwave Infrared (NIR & SWIR) Spectrometer

 AIM-North would image CO2, CH4 and CO by observing spectra of reflected shortwave infrared (SWIR) and near infrared (NIR) solar radiation.
-Dispersive and Fourier Transform Spectrometers (FTSs) are being studied for this instrument in Phase 0.
-The baseline design from mission concept feasibility studies was an Imaging Fourier Transform Spectrometer (IFTS) with 4 NIR-SWIR spectral bands using separate but identical FPAs and the same fore-optics with a large input aperture.
+Dispersive and Fourier Transform Spectrometers (FTSs) were both studied for this instrument in Phase 0.
+The baseline design selected from these trade studies is an Imaging Fourier Transform Spectrometer (IFTS) with 4 NIR-SWIR spectral bands using separate FPAs and the same fore-optics with a large input aperture.
 The interferometer would use two moving mirrors on a V-shaped pivot arm, rather than a traditional Michelson interferometer design (one fixed and one moving mirror).
 With the two mirrors moving in opposite directions, only half the displacement is needed to achieve a maximum optical path difference of 4 cm and spectral sampling of 0.25 cm-1.
-The IFTS pointing and scanning pattern is still being investigated, but under one scenario, it would image approximately 128×128 pixels on each FPA at ~4×4 km2, then step to the next position and repeat, imaging the cloud-free fraction of the field of regard every ~90 minutes of daylight.
+The IFTS pointing and scanning pattern is still being investigated, but the baseline plan is for 128×128 pixels on each FPA at ~4×4 km2, then viewing would step to the next position and repeat, imaging the cloud-free fraction of the field of regard every ~90 minutes of daylight.
 The IFTS interferometer design has LEO spaceflight heritage in ACE, GOSAT, GOSAT-2 and other missions; however, imaging would be a new application facilitated by the possibility for longer stare times from a HEO or GEO vantage point.
 The Canadian Space Agency (CSA) continues to invest in raising the technology readiness level of IFTS by supporting research by Canadian industry and academic partners in consultation with Environment and Climate Change Canada (ECCC).

 Spectral Bands, Sampling and Species

-The AIM-North concept evolved from an earlier proposal called the Polar Highly Elliptical Orbit Science (PHEOS) Weather, Climate and Air quality (WCA) instrument suite.
-PHEOS-WCA was proposed as an enhancement to the Polar Communications and Weather (PCW) mission and completed Phases 0 and A in 2012, led by Professor Jack McConnell of York University.
+AIM-North evolved from an earlier proposal called the Polar Highly Elliptical Orbit Science (PHEOS) Weather, Climate and Air quality (WCA) instrument suite.
+PHEOS-WCA was proposed as an enhancement to the Polar Communications and Weather (PCW) mission and completed Phases 0 and A in 2012, led by Professor Jack McConnell, York University.
 Like AIM-North, PHEOS-WCA also consisted of an IFTS and a UVS but these instruments were constrained to work with very tight mass (< 50 kg) and volume allocations.
-The primary objective of PHEOS-WCA was to support the PCW weather observations, so the baseline IFTS included wide longwave infrared and mid-wave infrared bands along with only one NIR and one SWIR band.
-Although an optimal configuration proposed by the science team included both XCO2 and XCH4 capability, the fully compliant configuration would not have measured XCO2.
+The main objective of PHEOS-WCA was to support PCW weather objectives, so the IFTS included wide longwave IR and mid-wave IR bands for water vapour, temperature, etc., but only one NIR and one SWIR band.
+Although an optimal IFTS configuration proposed by the science team included both XCO2 and XCH4 capability, the fully compliant configuration would not have measured XCO2.

-GHG and air quality observations are the primary objectives of the AIM-North mission in the baseline design.
-An enhancement to the IFTS above the baseline is also possible by adding bands in the longwave and mid-wave infrared.
+An enhancement to the IFTS above the baseline is also possible by adding longwave and mid-wave IR bands.
 These bands would enable measurements of temperature, water vapour and atmospheric motion vectors in northern regions (for weather forecasting) along with numerous AQ species and CO2 and CH4 with mid- to upper tropospheric sensitivity during days, nights and all seasons, but would require infrared FPAs and a cryo-cooler adding significant mass to the IFTS.
-Other potential enhancements that are also being explored to vary extents include: a cloud imager to enable better pointing and real-time cloud data for forecasts; or a small dedicated aerosol instrument for improved air quality health forecasts; as well as a number of hosted payload options to enhance the business case for the mission.

 Data Quality and Validation